vtejapy/aws-Doc/aws_vpc.md

 ![Network](network.png)

-# VPC

-Virtual Private Cloud
+## virtual private cloud

-It is a logical data center, effectively a virtual network.
-Selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
-You can leverage multiple layers of security, including security groups and network access control lists to help control access to Amazon EC2 instances in each subnet.
-You can also create Hardware VPN connection between your corporate datacenter and your VPC to use AWS to extend your corporate datacenter.
+   * It is a logical data center, effectively a virtual network.
+   * Selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
+   * You can leverage multiple layers of security, including security groups and network access control lists to help control access to Amazon EC2 instances in each subnet.

-- VPCs do not span Regions but can span Availability Zones
+   * You can also create Hardware VPN connection between your corporate datacenter and your VPC to use AWS to extend your corporate datacenter.
-- Maximum addressable IP range is /16
+   * Maximum addressable IP range is /16
+   * Minimum addressable IP range is /28
-- CIDR block - Classless Inter Domain Routing - used to specify IP addresses
+   * It required CIDR block - Classless Inter Domain Routing - used to specify IP addresses

 When creating a new VPC by default the following are created:
 - Main route table